envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which of these best describes secret scanning?

-a) Secret scanning scans your repository for secrets such as private keys or tokens.
+a) Secret scanning is a git hook that will scan your commits for secrets such as private keys or tokens before they are pushed to GitHub.

-b) Secret scanning scans your repository for potential code vulnerabilities that could expose secrets such as private keys or tokens.
+b) Secret scanning is a tool for secure secret storage and management.

-c) Secret scanning is a tool for secure secret storage and management.
+c) Secret scanning scans your repository for secrets such as private keys or tokens.

-d) Secret scanning is a git hook that will scan your commits for secrets such as private keys or tokens before they are pushed to GitHub.
+d) Secret scanning scans your repository for potential code vulnerabilities that could expose secrets such as private keys or tokens.

-A:: **Answer:** A
+A:: <span style="color: #f800f8">**Answer:** C</span>

 Secret scanning scans your repository for secrets such as private keys or tokens.